skyflowapi/skyflow-node/README.md

 For retrieving using SkyflowID's, use the getById(records) method.
-The records parameter takes a Dictionary that contains records to be fetched as shown below:
+The records parameter takes an object that contains records to be fetched as shown below: